joe7575/techage/manuals/manual_ta4_EN.md

 [ta4_cooler|plan]

+- In addition, cooling is required, which must also be installed at the detector.
+Isobutane is required for cooling.
+- The system requires quite a bit of electricity.
+Therefore, it makes sense to have your own power supply.

 ### Control / TA4 Terminal

 The collider is controlled via a TA4 terminal (not via the TA4 Lua controller terminal).